raveller/raveller/Hit or Miss/README.md

 And plugged the BASIC into it and debugged the transcription errors.

 The final version works a lot like the original version now.
-I fiddled with the sound and there now some better sounds.
+I fiddled with the sound and there are now some better sounds.